ngattusohw/Operating-Systems/assign3_new/readme.txt

 Ex: mkdir NewDirectory

 create [name]
--Write the new file name without a slash in front of it
+-Write the new file/directory name without a slash in front of it
 Ex: create newFile.txt
+Ex: create newDir

 append [name] [bytes]
 -Write the full path of the file you wish to append to